alanesq/ESP32Cam-range/README.md

       Trigger   13
       Echo      12

-  Insert a sd card, connect a USB power bank to the USB socket on the esp32cam module and it is ready to be installed in a case and used.
+  Insert a sd card, connect a USB power bank to the 5v/GND on the esp32cam module and it is ready to be installed in a case and used.
   Note: There may be an issue with the esp32 being 3.3v logic and the sensor 5v, it seems to be working ok but you may prefer to
         put a level shifter between the devices on pins 12 and 13.
 Mine seems to be working ok directly connected so far.